 The price asked when this machine was presented was twice as high as the one of a famous high-end motorbike of the period.
 This price factor, in addition to the availability in extremely limited series contributed the myth of "the Lamborghini motorcycle".
 As specialists know, the Chief Engineer for this bike was Claude Fior, famous for his unique high-tech racing bikes, and that unfortunately died too young in 2001.
 Claude Fior also created many technical new systems for racing bikes.
 The most famous was the double-triangle front suspension, comparable to racing cars fully adjustable suspension (for more about Claude Fior please see here below).

 With 130 BHP and less than 180 kg, a radical and voluptuous style, this motorcycle was only a dream for millions of Lamborghini and motorbike enthusiasts.
-The consensus is that probably only five of these exclusive motorbikes were ever built with the complete fibre-glass aerodynamic bodywork, sharing the same inspiration as the world-famous "25th Anniversary" Countach.
+The consensus is that probably only five or six of these exclusive motorbikes were ever built as Lamborghini Type with the complete fibre-glass aerodynamic bodywork, sharing the same inspiration as the world-famous "25th Anniversary" Countach.